m13253/simibot/README.md

 simibot
 =======

-A IRC chatbot using SimSimi's API
+An IRC chatbot using SimSimi's API

+change HOST PORT NICK IDENT REALNAME CHAN in the source before using.